Film Director Oliver Stone, PBS News Anchor Gwen Ifill to Help Dedicate Kent State University’s May 4 Visitors Center

 This year’s commemoration also will feature multiple speakers, including students who were wounded on that day in 1970.
 Organized by the May 4 Task Force student organization, a panel discussion will take place May 3 from 8-10 p.m. at the Kent Student Center Kiva.
 The memorial continues May 4 with additional speakers participating in the commemoration program at the Commons from noon to 2 p.m.

-“The May 4 Visitors Center brings memory and history together, in order to serve the future,” says Laura Davis, director of the May 4 Visitors Center.
+“The May 4 Visitors Center brings memory and history together, in order to serve the future,” said Laura Davis, director of the May 4 Visitors Center at Kent State.
 “Visitors frequently comment on the power of the exhibit in evoking the past: ‘It makes me feel like I was there,’ they say.
 In addition, their comments on the center’s response stations affirm that the display offers a powerful reminder of the importance of protecting rights that help preserve a democratic society.”

 The May 4 Visitors Center is located in Room 101 of Taylor Hall at 300 Midway Drive on the Kent Campus and is open from noon to 5 p.m., Monday through Thursday and Saturday.
 Extended hours during the dedication and commemoration weekend will be posted on the center’s website.
 Admission is free.